jadecobra/python_tdd_exercises/source/truth_table_05_logical_equality.rst

 What can I do to make this better?

-* looking at the test cases, I can summarize them as 2 states
+* looking at the test cases, I see that there are only 2 states

   * logical_equality returns True when ``p`` and ``q`` are the same
   * logical_equality returns False when ``p`` and ``q`` are not the same

-* I rewrite the condition statements to reflect the second observation
+* I rewrite the conditional statements to reflect the second observation

   .. code-block:: python